 Reasons to Become a Mentor

 Becoming a mentor doesn’t just benefit the employee you’re mentoring.
 There’s plenty in it for you, too.
-A mentor-mentee relationship requires an investment of time and energy, but it can be well worth it once you find a mentee that you genuinely respect.
+A mentor-mentee relationship requires time and energy, but it can be worth it once you find a mentee you genuinely respect.

-Here are 5 ways that becoming a mentor can benefit your career as well as your mentee’s.
+Here are 5 ways that becoming a mentor can benefit your career and your mentees.

-- Gain a new perspective.
-Typically, the employee you mentor will be younger or more recent to the workforce than you.
+2. Gain a new perspective.
+Typically, the employee you mentor will be younger or more recent than you.
 But, even if you know everything there is to know about your business, a fresh perspective can help change stale routines and allow you to see things in a new light.

-- Strengthen your knowledge.
-Through your mentorship, you’ll have the opportunity to impart the wisdom you’ve learned throughout your time at the company.
+4. Strengthen your knowledge.
+Through your mentorship, you can impart the wisdom you’ve learned at the company.
 In addition, teaching an understudy will allow you to pay it forward.

 How to Choose a Mentee

-The key to getting the most out of your mentorship experience is choosing the right person to mentor.
-When it’s time to find a mentee, you want to select an employee with the potential to grow with just a little help.
-Your mentee should be an employee who is passionate about their career and already has the drive to succeed.
+Choosing the right person to mentor is the key to getting the most out of your mentorship experience.
+Select an employee who can grow with just a little help when finding a mentee.
+Your mentee should be an employee who is passionate about their career and has the drive to succeed.
 Skills can be taught, but attitude can’t.

-The most important trait to look for when you find a mentee is a genuine ability to listen.
+The most important trait to look for when finding a mentee is a genuine listening ability.
 An employee can have all the potential in the world, but if you can’t coach them, neither of you will get anything out of the relationship.
 Being a mentor can sometimes involve delivering hard lessons, and a mentee needs to take these seriously without taking them personally.

 If you’re undecided about why you should become a mentor, a business coach can help.
-Click on my get started form for a complimentary meeting to discuss how to find a mentee.
-You can also click here to sign up for my free weekly business articles on leadership, best practices, and more.
+Click on my get started to form for a complimentary meeting to discuss how to find a mentee.
+You can also sign up for my free weekly business articles on leadership, best practices, and more.

 Coach Dave